 I had an overwhelming number of posts to read that were about motherhood.
 Mostly motherhood.
 And a few on being a dad.
 Parenting is something I think about and question each and every single day.
 It’s no wonder that many of you feel the same way.

-From all over the parenting map, I give you twenty awesome parenting posts from 2013.
+From all over the parenting map, I give you some of the most awesome parenting posts from 2013.

 Parenting is a hard job and sometimes all it takes it a little reminder for us to remember why we don’t quit.

 Post Most Likely to Make You Love Folding Your Clothing This Week by Patty Scott at Hearts Homeward

 With one child, it seems like the laundry is neverending.
 With larger families, I can’t even imagine.
 But Patty reminds us that scattered laundry is more than just another chore to be managed.
 It’s a reminder of what we’re surrounded by and a reminder to appreciate it.